YARD2/PIC16F1-USB-Bootloader/README.md

 The application entry point is address `0x200`.
 On interrupt, the bootloader jumps to address `0x204`.
 A configuration function that returns the device's power requirements must be present at address `0x202`.
 This can be a single `retlw` instruction, or a `goto` that branches to a `retlw` instruction elsewhere.
 This works with C code too: in the 14-bit PIC architecture, constant bytes are encoded as `retlw` instructions, so you can literally "call" a constant.

-The power configuration is a single byte:
+The power configuration is hard coded to 100mA:

-- Bit 0: If set, the device is self-powered.
-If clear, the device is bus-powered.
-- Bits 7-1: Maximum power consumption, specified in 4 mA units. e.g. `0b0011001 (25) = 100 mA`.
+Other sample Flash tools are within the win32 folder:
+- C
+- Delphi

 ## License